• Skip to primary navigation

 • Preheat oven to 375°.

-• Mix together sausage, cheeses, and 2 eggs.
-Set aside.
+• Mix together all filling ingredients and set aside.

-• Pour half of the batter into the bottom of a greased pie plate and spread sausage mixture evenly.
+• Spread half the batter across the bottom of a greased pie plate and spoon filling over it evenly.
+Spread remaining batter across the top and sprinkle with sesame seeds.

 • Bake at 375° for 35-45 minutes until crust is golden brown and a knife comes out cleanly.
-Let cool 5 minutes before serving.
+Let cool at least 5 minutes before serving.

 Notes